orlamadden/personafy/README.md

 10. **As a user-contributor, I want to be able to log out of my account.**
 :white_check_mark: Users can log out by clicking the 'Logout' button in the navigation bar.
 :white_check_mark: A message flashes when a user successfully logs out.

+### Other Testing

+- [Repsonsinator](https://www.responsinator.com/) - in conjunction with manual testing, this was used to check repsonsiveness on all devices
+- Chrome DevTools - Dev Tools was used to check repsonsiveness of the website, and make changes in the web browser before implementing in the CSS.

 ## Deployment